YuehTeLin/simple-compiler/README.md

 ```
 node compiler.js
 ```
-*please make sure you are in the correct folder.
+- Please make sure you are in the correct folder.

 ## License